 WHERE DO WE GET OUR WATER?
-HARRIS COUNTY MUD 205 WATER SOURCES
+HARRIS COUNTY MUD 399 WATER SOURCES

-Harris County MUD 205 purchases 100% of it's water from Harris County MUD 200.
-Water is supplied by Central Harris County Regional Water Authority (RWA) via North Harris County RWA.
-Surface water is sourced from the San Jacinto River, treated at the City of Houston Northeast Water Purification Plant.
-Groundwater may be used as a supplemental supply. sourced from wells within Harris County MUD 200, North Harris County RWA, and the City of Houston water systems.
+Harris County MUD 399 purchases treated water from Harris County MUD 200.
+The water is sourced from the San Jacinto River, treated at the City of Houston Northeast Water Purification Plant, and delivered via the North Harris and Central Harris Regional Water Authorities.
+Groundwater may be used as a supplemental supply, sourced from wells within Harris County MUD 200, North Harris County RWA, and the City of Houston water systems.